AdobeDocs/data-collection-apis/src/pages/endpoints/media/bitratechange.md

 ---
 # Bitrate change endpoint

-This endpoint allows you to track changes in the quality of playback content to a user.
+The `bitrateChange` endpoint allows you to track changes in the quality of playback content to a user.
 Call this endpoint whenever the user experiences a change in the bitrate of the media player.

 Usage of this endpoint requires an active session.
 Make sure that you call the [`sessionStart`](sessions.md#sessionstart) endpoint first to obtain a valid session ID.